 However, you’ve also heard that, as a government contractor, you become subject to many rules and regulations such as the Federal Acquisition Regulation (FAR) or Defense Acquisition Regulation Supplement (DFARS), which are unique to doing business with the government.
 For many, these rules and regulations can seem daunting at first.

 However, even with the additional rules and regulations, working with the U. S. Government can be hugely rewarding.
-As the world’s largest customer, the U. S. Government buys various products and services which provides significant opportunities for small businesses.
+As the world’s largest customer, the United States Government buys various products and services which provides significant opportunities for small businesses.
 They do this for economic development and job creation, as well as access to unique ideas that small businesses can provide and to offer opportunities to disadvantaged socio-ethnic groups.

 The Small Business Administration (SBA) works with federal agencies to award, at a minimum, 23% of all prime government contract dollars to small businesses.
 In addition, the following targeted sub-goals have been established: